forthecraft/drf-auth-kit/docs/user-guides/basic-usage.rst

 Token Management (JWT Only)
 ---------------------------

-**Automatic Refresh (Cookie Authentication)**

-With cookie authentication, token refresh happens automatically.
-No manual intervention needed.

-**Manual Refresh (Header Authentication)**
+**Token Refresh**

-Use ``POST /api/auth/token/refresh/`` with the refresh token to get a new access token.
+To refresh expired access tokens, call ``POST /api/auth/token/refresh/`` to get a new access token.
+The refresh token can be provided via:

+- **Cookie Authentication**: Refresh token is automatically read from the cookie
+- **Header Authentication**: Include refresh token in the request body

+Note: Token refresh requires an explicit API call and does not happen automatically.

 **Token Verification**